metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 ## Author Credits
 This section explains about author credits (see also [How to add Authors](#when-to-add-an-author))

-When entering books into BookBrainz, it's important to understand the difference between the concept of an <u>Edition</u>, the physical item you can hold in your hands, and the litterary concept of a <u>Work</u> (or Works) books contain. (see [Wikipedia](https://en.wikipedia.org/wiki/Creative_work) for more information.)
+When entering books into BookBrainz, it's important to understand the difference between the concept of an <u>Edition</u>, the physical item you can hold in your hands, and the literary concept of <u>Works</u> that books contain. (see also [Wikipedia](https://en.wikipedia.org/wiki/Creative_work) for more information.)

-To track authorship, Work entities are related to one or more Authors via an "Author wrote Work" relationship.
+BookBrainz is a _relationable database_ that tracks the links between different entities, such as, which <u>Author</u> (entity) actually wrote what <u>Work</u> (entity) and so on.
+But it also is a database of _credited_ information, that is, who is _credited_ as the author.
+For the relationable part, we use _relationships_ in the database, typically, an "\[Author\] wrote \[Work\]" relationship.

-Now imagine a collection of short stories written by different authors, with only one of the author's name written prominently on the book cover.
+Now imagine a collection of short stories written by different authors, where only one author's name is written prominently on the book's cover.
-This is where Author Credits come in: the Edition is *credited to* AuthorName.
+This is where Author Credits come in: here the \[Edition\] should be *credited to* \[that one author\].

 Another example is [pen names](#pen-names): Author A wrote a novel under the pen name "Author B"; the Work has a relationship "Author A *wrote* Work" while the Edition has the author credit "Author A *credited as* Author B"